pyraven/ganache-playground/README.md

 Open variables.tf in root folder with IDE/text editor and modify the following:
 * Update "project" to your GCP Project
-* Update "source-ip" to your IPv4 (https://whatismyipaddress.com/)
+* Update "source-ip" to your [IPv4](https://whatismyipaddress.com/)
-* Update "user" to your username used in key creation step
+* Update "user" to the username used in key creation step
 * Update "public_key_path" to name of public key
 * Update "private_key_path" to name of private key